Scurrlin/LC_Python_vs_CSharp/README.md

 Additonally, the Python solution that beat 33% of other Python solutions in memory usage used only 0.12MB more than the solution that beat 73%.
 This confirms that there is not much deviation across the entire range of memory usage for this problem's Python solutions either.

-Based on the insights mentioned above, I would suggest taking the runtime and memory comparisons below with a fairly large grain of salt.

 <details>
 <summary>Runtime Comparison</summary>
 <br>